Making transport more robust and interpretable by moving data through a small number of anchor points: Latent Optimal Transport

-This is a contrained Bregman projection problem with an affine constraint.
+This is a Bregman projection problem with affine constraints.
 An iterative projection procedure can thus be applied to solve the problem \cite{benamou2015iterative}.
 We present the procedure as \textsc{{UpdatePlan}} in Algorithm \ref{alg:1}, where $\mathbf{P}_x,\mathbf{P}_z,\mathbf{P}_y$ are successively projected onto the constrained sets of fixed marginal distributions.
 We defer the detailed derivation to Appendix \ref{der1}.